iluvgirlswithglasses/mail-client/doc/fin/inbox-refresh.md

 ## Threading Manager

-A thread is spawned to automatically download new mails from the mail server.
-After each download, it utilizes the Console Manipulator to render the mails onto the screen.
+This module spawns a thread that automatically downloads new mails from the mail server.
+After each download, it utilizes the Console Manipulator to render the new inbox.

 ## Note